europace/kex-vorgang-import-api/README.md

         "rentner": Rentner
     }

-The `Beschaeftigungsart` determines which data is been used.
-For example the `beschaeftigungsart=ARBEITER` means that all data underneath `arbeiter` is used, for `beschaeftigungsart=BEAMTER` the data underneath `beamter`.
+The `Beschaeftigungsart` determines which data is used.
+For example the `beschaeftigungsart=ARBEITER` means that all data of field `arbeiter` is used, for `beschaeftigungsart=BEAMTER` the data of field `beamter` is used.
 All other fields will be ignored.
-If there is no value for `Beschaeftigungsart` or the corresponding data to a `Beschaeftigungsart` is empty, all data is ignored.
+If there is no value for `Beschaeftigungsart` or the corresponding field to a `Beschaeftigungsart` is empty, all data is ignored.

 #### Arbeiter